Japan Residential Property Prices 2020–2025

 The Pre-Owned Spillover Effect

-Priced out of new construction, domestic buyers have pivoted to pre-owned RC (reinforced concrete) structures built under Japan's post-1981 New Anti-Seismic Code (shinseitaikō), which applies to buildings permitted from June 1982 onward — widely regarded as the structural safety threshold for residential real estate.
+Priced out of new construction, domestic buyers have pivoted to pre-owned RC (reinforced concrete) structures built under Japan's post-1981 New Anti-Seismic Code (shin-taishin kijun), which applies to buildings permitted from June 1, 1981 onward — widely regarded as the structural safety threshold for residential real estate.
 This demand shift is the primary mechanical driver behind the pre-owned transaction data in this report: not merely investor speculation, but structural re-channelling of domestic housing demand.

 Price Trends

-Japan's pre-owned condominium market absorbed the 2020 disruption faster than most global markets.
-National median prices dipped 4.3% in FY2021 before recovering sharply through 2022.
-The acceleration from 2022 onward reflects three converging forces: a yen that declined 30%+ from 2022–2024 making Japanese assets cheaper in USD and EUR terms; foreign buyers estimated at 27–40% of new apartment transactions in central Tokyo by 2024; and historically low domestic mortgage rates sustaining local demand despite rising prices.
+Japan's pre-owned condominium market absorbed the 2020 disruption faster than most global markets and has appreciated in every year since.
+The steady climb from 2020 onward reflects three converging forces: a yen that declined 30%+ from 2022–2024 making Japanese assets cheaper in USD and EUR terms; foreign buyers estimated at 27–40% of new apartment transactions in central Tokyo by 2024; and historically low domestic mortgage rates sustaining local demand despite rising prices.
 Land prices rose for a fifth consecutive year in FY2025 — the fastest appreciation pace since 1991.
-Tokyo condos climbed +20.8% over four years (2021 to 2025) while the national median rose +21.4%, creating one of the sharpest metro/national divergences of the post-bubble era.
+The national median rose +23.4% over four years (2021 to 2025); Tokyo condos rose +20.7%, tracking just below the national pace as appreciation broadened beyond the capital.

 Tokyo condo appreciation (2021→2025)